-In this model, exchanges merely become gateways that receive USD and issue GatewayUSD on the blockchain.
+In this model, exchanges merely act as gateways that receive USD and issue GatewayUSD on the blockchain.
 Later, they receive GatewayUSD and then execute a wire transfer.
 They will make their money entirely on transaction fees and not from a percentage of market fees.

 The blockchain allows users to trade, for example, BitstampUSD against BitfinexUSD, in order to easily move funds from one gateway to another.
 Users could even trade BitstampUSD against BitstampBTC or BitstampUSD vs BitfinexBTC.

 Unfortunately, simply moving the order book to the blockchain is not enough, because the market will naturally centralize around a few gateway IOUs and the markets for them.
 BitstampUSD is not fungible with BitfinexUSD because they have different trust profiles and regulatory considerations.
 Any of these IOUs are subject to default just like the IOUs that currently exist on the exchanges' internal databases.
 What we need to do is move the trust from individual issuers to the blockchain itself.